FelixRiddle/good-roots-pug-view/docs/Todo/Routes/User/Property/Set Image.md

 # Frontend

 - [ ] Preview of previous, if it has
+- [ ] Fetch all images on the frontend
 - [x] Set images
     - [ ] Deletes previous images